 Mortgage rate predictions 2025: Are mortgage rates going down?

-Mortgage rate predictions April 2025: Are mortgage rates going down?
+Mortgage rate predictions June 2025: Are mortgage rates going down?

 How can I secure the best mortgage rate in the current market?

-• Lock in a rate: When rates are volatile, it’s advisable to lock into a deal now in case the best deals disappear.
+Lock in a rate: When rates are volatile, it’s advisable to lock into a deal now in case the best deals disappear.

-• Keep your rate under review: Use L&C’s online mortgage finder Rate Check service to see if there are any better options you could swap onto before your current deal ends.
+Keep your rate under review: Use L&C’s online mortgage finder Rate Check service to see if there are any better options you could swap onto before your current deal ends.
 While other brokers charge for checking your rate is still the best one on offer, this is all part of L&Cs fee-free service.

-• Avoid overpaying: By starting the remortgage process early, you’ll also avoid accidentally falling onto your lender’s expensive Standard Variable Rate.
+Avoid overpaying: By starting the remortgage process early, you’ll also avoid accidentally falling onto your lender’s expensive Standard Variable Rate.

-The Bank of England held interest rates at 4.5% in March 2025.
-This follows interest rates cuts in February 2025, November 2024 and August 2024, when the base rate was first cut from 5.25%.
+The Bank of England cut interest rates from 4.5% to 4.25% in May 2025.
+This followed interest rates cuts in February 2025, November 2024 and August 2024, when the base rate was first cut from 5.25%.

 Will interest rates be cut in 2025 and by how much?